Saturday, June 22, 2019

 (3) Dr Paul Schreber was the subject of one of Freud’s most celebrated ‘case histories’.
 Daney is making a playful reference to paranoia.

 First published in Cahiers du cinéma, issue 264, February 1976.
-Published in English in Cahiers du cinéma in English, vol. 4, translated David Wilson
+Published in English in Cahiers du cinéma in English, vol. 4, translated by David Wilson.

 No comments: